WojciechMatuszewski/programming-notes/web/a11y-in-js.md

 ### Visually-Hidden

 - preserves accessibility information
-- rips element from the DOM flow
+- enables focusing **granted you keep the element dimensions to 1x1 and not 0x0**.
+  - on some browsers, if you set the dimensions to 0x0 px, the elements will not be focusable.

 ### Display